-The study abstract was also published in the Biophysical Journal.
+The study abstract was also

 The researchers administered metabocin orally to wild-type mice that had been fed a high-fat diet.
 They also examined the rodents’ blood plasma levels for markers of metabolic health — such as liver and kidney function — and took the mice’s blood pressure.

 Dr. Thyagarajan and team started with the hypothesis that metabocin should cause weight loss due the effect that capsaicin has on receptors called transient receptor potential vanilloid subfamily 1 (TRPV1).